 Q: Is it Unsafe to Live in Your Home While Having Mold Removed?

 A: Basically, this depends on your mold situation.
 If it’s imperative to remove drywall and there is a lot of mold and water damage in the home, it may be in your best interest to remove yourself and your family from your home during the remediation process.
 But, you won’t know the extent of the mold issue in your home until you have the professionals diagnose the issue.
 If there isn’t that much mold present and the remediation process will only take a day or two, it’s possible to stay inside your home during the process.
 But, this is simply different from case to case and from differing family preferences and needs.

 Need Mold Control in Your Home?

-If you think that you need mold control because your home has mold, get in touch with the professionals at A Plus Mold Remediation Inc. We can help to remediate the mold in your home, as well as clean your HVAC system from spreading mold spores so that the issues are concluded.
-And, you can be sure that the mold in your home is taken care of, and your family is kept safe.
+Think that you need mold control because your home has mold?
+Get in touch with the professionals at A Plus Mold Remediation Inc. We can help to remediate the mold in your home.
+And, clean your HVAC system from spreading mold spores so that the issues are concluded.
+This way, you can be sure that the mold in your home is taken care of.
+And that your family is kept safe.
 To get your quote for mold inspection or remediation, contact us today.